When Machine Learning Gets Personal: Evaluating Prediction and Explanation: Background: Benefit of Personalization Framework

-It captures the worst-case subgroup performance improvement, or the worst degradation, resulting from personalization.
-A positive Minimal Group BoP indicates that all subgroups receive better performance with respect to the cost function.
-Contrary to this, a negative value reflects that at least one group is disadvantaged by the use of personal attributes.
-When the Minimal Group BoP is small or negative, the practitioner might want to reconsider the use of personalized attributes in terms of fairness with respect to all subgroups.
+A positive $\gamma$ indicates that all groups receive better performance with respect to the cost function.
+Contrary to this, a negative $\gamma$ reflects that at least one group is disadvantaged by personalization.
+When $\gamma$ is small or negative, the practitioner might want to reconsider the use of personalized attributes in terms of fairness with respect to all groups.
+When $\gamma$ is used to evaluate improvement in prediction and explanation, it is referred to as $\gamma_P$ and $\gamma_X$, respectively.

+\begin{remark*} The definitions of $\operatorname{G-BoP}$ and $\gamma$ were originally introduced in \citet{monteiro2022epistemic}.
+While formally applicable to any cost function, these definitions have only been studied and used with binary costs—such as 0-1 classification loss or false positive/negative rates—due to a theoretical gap that prevents their use with continuous costs, including an analysis of prediction and explanation for regression tasks.
+Since a holistic analysis of prediction and explanation across machine learning tasks is our primary focus, addressing this gap is central to our contribution in Section~\ref{sec:validation}. \end{remark*}